Disease Guide ·Collapsing Trachea ·2026

 Diagnosis - $200-$600

-X-rays ($150-$300) can show tracheal narrowing, though results vary with breathing phase.
-Fluoroscopy ($300-$500) is better — it shows the trachea collapsing in real-time during breathing.
-Bronchoscopy ($400-$600) directly visualizes the trachea and grades the severity.
-Physical exam and history often suggest the diagnosis.
-Average $200-$600
+X-rays ($150-$300) show narrowing.
+Fluoroscopy ($300-$500) captures real-time collapse.
+Bronchoscopy ($400-$600) visualizes the trachea and grades severity.
+Physical exam often confirms it.
+Average $200-$600.

 Treatment - $50-$200/month or $3,000-$6,000 surgery

-Medical management: cough suppressants ($20-$50/month), bronchodilators ($20-$50/month), anti-inflammatories, and sedatives for severe episodes.
-Weight management is critical.
-Harness instead of collar.
-For severe cases, intraluminal tracheal stenting costs $3,000-$6,000 and provides significant relief.
-Average $50-$200/month ongoing
+Medical management: cough suppressants ($20-$50/month), bronchodilators, anti-inflammatories, and sedatives.
+Weight control critical.
+Use a harness, not a collar.
+For severe cases, tracheal stenting ($3,000-$6,000) provides relief.
+Average $50-$200/month ongoing.

 Total Cost - $600-$2,400+/year